Last updated: 2019-06-11

 ssh://.../[addon].git with the addon repository address provided to you, and the

-[branch] with the name of the SCIPIO ERP branch you intend to work with and checkout, or that your project’s branch forked from.
+[branch] with the name of the Scipio ERP branch you intend to work with and checkout, or that your project’s branch forked from.
 You must always use the same branch name for SCIPIO ERP and any addons you merge (i.e. Do not try to install master addon branches into Scipio 2.x branch or installed copy).

-All commands in the sections after this assume that you cloned either your own project forked from SCIPIO ERP or SCIPIO ERP itself in case you are preparing to push to a new repo, and you checked out the branch in question.
-The simplest way to test the instructions below is to simply clone SCIPIO ERP (but you will have to push the result to another remote afterward):
+All commands in the sections after this assume that you cloned either your own project forked from Scipio ERP or Scipio ERP itself in case you are preparing to push to a new repo, and you checked out the branch in question.
+The simplest way to test the instructions below is to simply clone Scipio ERP (but you will have to push the result to another remote afterward):

 git clone https://github.com/ilscipio/scipio-erp.git cd scipio-erp git checkout [branch]